bennett000/md-tutorial/DEPENDENCIES.md

 of JavaScript files seemed like more work than it was worth.
 TypeScript should be able to handle that alone.
 Beyond that es6 sugar, and more static analysis options are a plus.

+## SCSS - Compass - MediaQueries

+This likely means you need to have Ruby setup, and the relevant gems on your system.
+Npm will take care of a lot, but

+Bower